-23. Breastfeeding babies and formula-fed babies may show signs of an allergy too on something you are eating.
-It could be in the form of lactose intolerance, or bumps on the body may appear due to allergic reaction to something mom is eating.
+23. Breastfeeding babies and formula-fed babies may show signs of an allergy too to something you are eating.
+It could be in the form of lactose intolerance, or bumps on the body may appear due to an allergic reaction to something mom is eating.
 They may grow out of these allergies later in life.

-25. No matter when you start semi-solids with your baby, the best thing is when the baby gets the hang of eating solids, ENCOURAGE SELF FEED. no earlier than 7 to 8 months depends on how your baby reaching her milestones.
+25. No matter when you start semi-solids with your baby, the best thing is when the baby gets the hang of eating solids, ENCOURAGE SELF FEED.
+No earlier than 7 to 8 months depends on how your baby reaching her milestones.

 Baby sleep tips

-27. For newborns, wake up a sleeping baby to feed every 2 hours during the day and stretch night sleep to 3 to 4 hours depending on how well-fed baby is during the day.
+27. For newborns, wake up a sleeping baby to feed every 2 hours during the day and stretch night sleep to 3 to 4 hours depending on how well-fed the baby is during the day.

 30. Do not just have your baby laying down all the time.
-Adjust the baby’s head and keep an eye on head shape especially in the first three to 4 months after birth.
+Adjust the baby’s head and keep an eye on the head shape especially in the first three to 4 months after birth.